 vi) Not interfere with sight lines for vehicles entering or exiting the site (at full height- post establishment)

 Establishment of Planting

-Works associated with the establishment and revegetation as detailed in the approved landscape plan are to be commenced prior to issue of a CC.
+Works associated with the establishment and revegetation as detailed in the landscape plan are to be completed prior to issue of a CC.

 Fencing of Landscaping

 Landscaping planted in accordance with the approved landscaping plan shall be appropriately fenced to prevent stock grazing during establishment.
 Fencing shall be completed prior to issue of a CC.

 PRIOR TO COMMENCEMENT OF WORKS